 Historical Type and Music

-The use of historical fonts whose origins, for example, are more than 500 years old, is part of today’s typographical convention, which is rather eclectic.
-However, listening to music from that time is less common: we are not conditioned to this.
-How many of today’s typographers who use Adobe Jenson or Adobe Garamond will also ﬁnd Renaissance music customary?
-Moreover, if you are not aware of the historical origins of these fonts, how do you actually look at the Renaissance type?
-After all, if digital revivals form the basis for a person’s perception, how do you know that modern interpretations reflect the essence of the originals?
+The use of historical typefaces whose origins date back over 500 years, for example, is part of today’s typographic convention, which is quite eclectic.
+However, listening to music from that time is less common: we are not conditioned to this by default.
+How many of today’s typographers who use Adobe Jenson or Adobe Garamond will also ﬁnd Renaissance music common?
+Moreover, if you are not aware of the historical origins of these digital typefaces, how do you actually look at Renaissance type?
+After all, if digital revivals are the basis of a person’s perception, how does one know that modern interpretations reﬂect the essence of the originals?

-A comparison with recordings of music from the past, such as from the Renaissance and Baroque, applies here.
+A comparison with recordings of music from the past, such as from the Renaissance and Baroque, is valid here.
 Through continuous research, insight is constantly changing and this has led to the development of the ‘authentic’ performance practice.
 And within this practice there are again different insights, resulting in different interpretations of the same scores.
-The listener hears the music being filtered through the ears of the interpreters, while the typographer looks at the historical fonts through the eyes of the revivalist.
+The listener hears the music ﬁltered through the ears of the interpreters, while the typographer looks at historical type through the eyes of the revivalist.

-For those who are working on a revival based on type from the Italian or French Renaissance, I post here a few links to (interpretations of) music from these style periods.
+For those who are working on a revival based on type from the Italian or French Renaissance, here are some links to (interpretations of) music from these style periods.